 The review focused primarily on competition in wholesale securities and investment markets, and related activities such as corporate banking.
 In particular, we considered:

 Within the call for inputs:

-We will launch the market study into investment banking and corporate banking in spring 2015, with the launch of terms of reference.
+We will launch the market study into investment banking and corporate banking in May 2015, with the launch of terms of reference.
 These will be published on our website and will set out the timings and next steps for the market study.

 Copyright © 2015 FCA.
 All Rights Reserved.